Hongzhi97/Hongzhi97.github.io/_teaching/teaching2.md

 location: "Skudai, Malaysia"
 ---

-An introductory workshop on systematic review, meta-analysis as well as some other statistical analyses including structural equation modelling.
+Introductory workshop on systematic review, meta-analysis as well as some other statistical analyses including structural equation modelling.

 [More information here](https://ihumen.utm.my/interactive-hands-on-systematic-review/)